Patrick Kelly (fashion designer): Career

 In 1974 Atlanta, Kelly supported himself by working at an AMVETS thrift shop, where he had access to donated designer dresses and coats that he modified and sold alongside his own designs.
 He ultimately had his own store in the city's Buckhead district.
 He also worked fashion shows at the Atlanta Hilton with upcoming super model Iman and established a modeling agency and clothing line under the name Longboy.
-In 1979, he connected with the pioneering Black supermodel Pat Cleveland, who admired the clothing he was making and encouraged him to move to New York City.
-After a lackluster year in New York, he moved to Paris in 1980, again at Cleveland's suggestion.
-In Paris, he found more immediate success and soon developed his signature slinky, brightly colored jersey dresses adorned with colored buttons and bows in a nod to the sophisticated cut-rate style of the Southern women of his childhood.
+In 1979, he reconnected with the pioneering Black supermodel Pat Cleveland, who admired the clothing he was making and encouraged him to move to New York City.
+He enrolled at Parsons School of Design as a fashion design student but after a lackluster year there Cleveland urged him to move to Paris and left a plane ticket at his door.
+Kelly found his footing in Paris as a costume designer for Le Palace nightclub, being offered the position by Black choreographer Larry Vickers whom he had met on his flight there.
+To make ends meet he sold dresses, often handsewn, to friends and models as well as homemade chicken dinners.
+He soon developed his signature slinky, brightly colored jersey dresses adorned with colored buttons and bows in a nod to the sophisticated cut-rate style of the Southern women of his childhood.
 Kelly met Bjorn Amelan, a photographers' representative, in 1983.
 The two quickly became lovers, with Amelan taking a management role in Kelly's burgeoning enterprise.

 Kelly began to sell his designs at the trend-setting Victoire boutiques in Paris.
 In an interview, the store's buyer said, "Patrick landed like a bomb in my shop in 1985.
 He was so gay and so full of energy, and so were his clothes."
 Also in 1985, the French edition of Elle Magazine covered Kelly with a six-page spread in its February issue.
 During this period, he began to acquire celebrity couture clients, such as Bette Davis, Paloma Picasso, Grace Jones, Madonna, Cicely Tyson and Goldie Hawn.
 He also participated in a notable collaboration with jewelry designer David Spada, one product of which was one of Kelly's most famous designs, a Josephine Baker-inspired ensemble with a banana skirt now in the collection of the Philadelphia Museum of Art.